-A Pedestrianisation Plan is being developed to prioritise areas where pedestrianisation is required, to improve pedestrian conditions and to create a pedestrian friendly city.
+A Draft Walking Strategy was developed to prioritise areas where pedestrianisation is required, improve pedestrian conditions and to create a pedestrian friendly city.

-It focuses on providing a safe and efficient pedestrian network with direct walking routes and pedestrian priority.
+The Walking Strategy focuses on providing guidelines for a safe and efficient pedestrian network with direct walking routes and pedestrian priority.
 It supports the public transport network by providing pedestrian access routes to the public transport nodes.
-The efficiency of the public transport network increases due to less stops required and a reduction in overall travel times.

-Key interventions that support pedestrianisation include:
+Key interventions that support walking include:

-- Pedestrian routes and area-wide facility improvements.
+- Pedestrian routes and area-wide facility improvements;

-- Provision of sidewalks and walkways.
+- Provision of sidewalks and walkways;

-- Provision of directional signage.
+- Provision of directional signage;

-- Road marking maintenance (on the road and sidewalks/walkways).
+- Road marking maintenance (on the road and sidewalks/walkways);

-- Pedestrian signals.
+- Pedestrian signals;

-- Street lighting.
+- Street lighting;

-- Hard and soft landscaping.
+- Hard and soft landscaping;

-- Pedestrian only phases at signalised intersections (All-red vehicle phase).
+- Pedestrian only phases at signalised intersections (All-red vehicle phase);

-- Traffic calming measures.
+- Traffic calming measures; and

 - Universal Access improvements.

-This Plan demonstrates the pedestrian context in Cape Town, highlights the importance of walking as a transport mode, present the policy context, identify pedestrianisation projects and priority areas, and lists pedestrianisation projects to ultimately improve pedestrian movements in Cape Town.
+The Strategy demonstrates the pedestrian context in Cape Town, highlights the importance of walking as a transport mode, present the policy context, identify pedestrianisation projects and priority areas, and lists pedestrianisation projects to ultimately improve walking in Cape Town.

-9.3 Universal Design Access Plan
+9.2.3 Review and update of the Universal Design Access Plan (UDAP)